mauricelam/r-extcap/extcap-example/README.md

 This is a separate cargo project instead of being a `[[example]]` to enable automated CLI testing using `assert_cmd`.

-To test this, copy the following into an executable bash script under `~/.config/wireshark/extcap`.
+To test this, copy the following into an executable bash script under Personal Extcap Folder, which is `~/.local/lib/wireshark/extcap` for Wireshark 4.1 or later, or `~/.config/wireshark/extcap` on Wireshark 4.0 or before.

 ```sh
 #! /usr/bin/env bash